littlehorse-enterprises/littlehorse/docs/docs/05-developer-guide/09-grpc/00-basics.md

 # Background

 The public LittleHorse API is a GRPC service exposed by the LH Server.
-We plan to add auto-generated GRPC documentation soon (i.e. before the upcoming release of `1.0.0`).
-In the meantime, you can find our service defined in our [source code](https://github.com/littlehorse-enterprises/littlehorse/schemas/service.proto).
+We have complete [auto-generated documetation](../../08-api.md) for our GRPC Service and Protocol Buffers on our docs site.
+For the highly curious readers, you can find the actual protocol buffer code that underpins our system in our [source code repository](https://github.com/littlehorse-enterprises/littlehorse/schemas/service.proto).

 :::tip
 For background, we would recommend checking out the GRPC documentation for a primer on GRPC in [Java](https://grpc.io/docs/languages/java/), [Go](https://grpc.io/docs/languages/go/), and [Python](https://grpc.io/docs/languages/python/).